ajschumacher/gadsdc/01-workflow/README.md

 ### Questions

- * How do you relate to Conway's [data science Venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)?
+ * Where are you in Conway's [data science Venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)?
 What related skills and training do you have?
 What fields/topics do you know?
 What are you interested in learning more about?
- * How do you currently organize your work?
-Do you use any systems, conventions, or organizational tools?
-What is useful to you?
-Have you used any version control systems?
- * What ideas or thoughts do you have about your class project?
-Have you started thinking about it yet?
- * What other thoughts, comments, concerns, and questions do you have?
-What's on your mind?

 ### During